-The adrenal gland is composed of two main tissue types establishing a bidirectional connection: the catecholamine-producing chromaffin cells in the medulla and the primarily steroid-producing cells in the cortex.
-Close interactions between these two components are necessary for differentiation and morphogenesis of the gland.
-The adrenal cortex consists of three different zones: the outer zona glomerulosa, the zona fasciculata, and the zona reticularis, which surrounds the medulla.
-Each of these zones produces distinct steroid hormones (mineralocorticosteroids, glucocorticoids and androgens, respectively), which are involved in a variety of physiological functions (1).
+and the primarily steroid-producing cells in the cortex.
+Close interactions between these 2 components are necessary for differentiation and morphogenesis of the gland.
+The adrenal cortex consists of 3 different zones: the outer zona glomerulosa, the zona fasciculata, and the zona reticularis, which surrounds the medulla.
+Each of these zones produces distinct steroid hormones (mineralocorticosteroids, glucocorticoids, and androgens, respectively), which are involved in a variety of physiological functions (1).
 In mice, the zona reticularis is absent, but during certain postnatal developmental stages an X-zone, derived from the fetal adrenal, is present.

-In the adult adrenal gland, different populations of progenitor cells, residing in the adrenal capsule, cortex and medulla, have been described (1,2).
+In the adult adrenal gland, different populations of progenitor cells, residing in the adrenal capsule, cortex, and medulla, have been described (1, 2).
 Homeostasis and regeneration in the adrenal cortex are maintained through capsular and cortical progenitors (1).
-In response to paracrine and endocrine signaling these cells proliferate, migrate centripetally and differentiate into cortical steroid-producing cells.
-In mice, cortical cell renewal appears to be sex-dependent, and females show a threefold higher tissue turnover than males.
-This sexual dimorphism is under hormonal control, and it was shown that androgens suppress the recruitment of capsular cells to the steroidogenic lineage and inhibit proliferation of steroidogenic cells (1).
+In response to paracrine and endocrine signaling these cells proliferate, migrate centripetally, and differentiate into cortical steroid-producing cells.
+In mice, cortical cell renewal appears to be sex-dependent, and females show a 3-fold higher tissue turnover than males.
+This sexual dimorphism is under hormonal control, and it has been shown that androgens suppress the recruitment of capsular cells to the steroidogenic lineage and inhibit proliferation of steroidogenic cells (1).
 In vitro, testosterone has been shown to affect proliferation of human mesenchymal stem and endothelial progenitor cells, but if androgens also have an effect on adrenocortical cell turnover in humans still needs to be elucidated.
 In the adrenal medulla, progenitor cells give rise to neurons, glia and chromaffin cells.

-Adrenal insufficiency
+Adrenal Insufficiency

 Adrenal insufficiency is a condition in which the adrenal gland does not produce adequate amounts of glucocorticoids and/or mineralocorticoids.
-These steroids play a central role in the body's homeostasis of energy, salt and fluids; thus, adrenal insufficiency is a potentially life-threatening condition.
-Primary adrenal insufficiency is due to impairment of the adrenal gland with ~80% of the cases being due to autoimmune adrenalitis (Addison's disease).
+These steroids play a central role in the body's homeostasis of energy, salt, and fluids; thus, adrenal insufficiency is a potentially life-threatening condition.
+Primary adrenal insufficiency is due to impairment of the adrenal gland with ~80% of the cases being from autoimmune adrenalitis (Addison disease).
 Other cases of primary adrenal insufficiency might be idiopathic, caused by adrenal metastases, or due to congenital adrenal hyperplasia (CAH).
-CAH is a group of inherited autosomal recessive disorders encompassing deficiencies in the adrenal steroidogenesis pathway leading to impaired cortisol biosynthesis with 21-hydroxylase deficiency caused by genetic changes in the CYP21A gene as the most common cause.
+CAH is a group of inherited autosomal recessive disorders encompassing deficiencies in the adrenal steroidogenesis pathway leading to impaired cortisol biosynthesis with 21-hydroxylase deficiency due to genetic changes in the CYP21A gene as the most common cause.

 In addition, adrenal insufficiency can be induced by infectious diseases and, as seen lately in an increasing number of patients, by novel medications targeting hypertension and cancer.
-For example, steroid hormone synthesis inhibitors or immune checkpoint inhibitors lead to an impairment of the HPA axis.
-Lastly, surgical bilateral adrenalectomy as required in certain adrenal tumors cause complete adrenal insufficiency necessitating an effective hormone substitution therapy.
+For example, steroid hormone synthesis inhibitors or immune checkpoint inhibitors lead to an impairment of the hypothalamicpituitary-adrenal (HPA) axis.
+Last, surgical bilateral adrenalectomy as required in certain adrenal tumors causes complete adrenal insufficiency, necessitating an effective hormone substitution therapy.